Esri/palladio/doc/usage.md

 ## Prerequisites
 * RHEL/CentOS 6/7 (or a compatible distribution)
 * or Windows 7/8.1/10
-* Houdini 16.5 or 17.0 (including Apprentice edition)
+* Houdini 16.5 or later (Apprentice edition is supported as well)
-* CityEngine 2017.x with valid Advanced license (node-locked or network)
+* Optional, CityEngine 2017.1 or later with valid license to author rule packages.

 ## Execute a simple CityEngine Rule

 1. [Build](build.md) Palladio
-1. Verify that Palladio is installed and all necessary files are present in ``<User Home>/houdini17.0/dso``:
+1. Verify that Palladio is installed and all necessary files are present in ``<User Home>/houdini17.5/dso``:

     ![](img/installation01.png)

-1. Windows only: ensure that the ``<User Home>/houdini17.0/dso`` and the `bin` subdirectory of your Houdini installation are on the `PATH`
+1. Windows only: ensure that the ``<User Home>/houdini17.5/dso`` and the `bin` subdirectory of your Houdini installation are on the `PATH`
-1. In CityEngine, create the following rule file and share it as a rule package (RPK) to disk somewhere:
+1. In CityEngine, create the following rule file and share it as a rule package (RPK) to disk somewhere (or download one of the provided examples):
    ```
    attr height = 1